On A^1-fundamental groups of isotropic reductive groups: Explicit description of loops and relations

 It is then possible to derive elementary relations between the above loops in just the same way as the relations for Steinberg symbols in \cite{matsumoto}.

-\begin{example} The contraction of the torus $H^\alpha_T(u)$ is chosen such that $H^\alpha_T(1)$ is the constant loop.
+The contraction of the torus $H^\alpha_T(u)$ is chosen such that $H^\alpha_T(1)$ is the constant loop.
 From this, it follows immediately that $C^\alpha_T(x,1)=C^\alpha_T(1,x)=1$ for all $x,y\in k^\times$.
 The symbol loops $C^\alpha_T(x,y)$ in $G(\Phi,k[T])$ are not central on the nose, but are central up to homotopy because the fundamental group of a simplicial group is abelian, and conjugation by paths acts trivially on the fundamental group.
 Then the conjugation formulas in \cite[Lemma 5.2]{matsumoto} can be translated into statements of homotopies between corresponding products of paths $W^\alpha_T(u)$ resp. $H^\alpha_T(u)$.
 In particular, (weak) bilinearity of symbol loops in the fundamental group can be proved exactly as in \cite{matsumoto}.
-For details, cf. \cite{voelkel:diplom} \end{example}

-It is not clear how to prove the Steinberg relation simply by computing with loops and homotopies inside $E(k[\Delta^\bullet])$.
-This can, however, be done using $\Ao$-homotopy theory, cf. \prettyref{cor:steinberg}.
-Also, the two statements that all loops are homotopic to loops of the form given above, and that bilinearity and the Steinberg relation are all the relations between loops, are not easy to prove using only computations in $E(k[\Delta^\bullet])$.
+For details, cf. \cite{voelkel:diplom}.
+It is not clear how to prove the Steinberg relation simply by computing with loops and homotopies inside $\op{E}(k[\Delta^\bullet])$.
+We derive a general Steinberg relation from $\Ao$-homotopy theory in the next section.